9th International Congress, QEII Centre, London, UK.

 To reflect the areas of current scientific and clinical interests, the meeting will concentrate on specific plenary topics: genes and pathogenesis; inflammation and immunity, comorbidites and targeted therapeutics.

 There will be plenty of opportunity for free communications on any aspect of psoriasis, either as oral or poster presentations.
 Time will be available for informal discussions.
 The high quality of the meeting is again reflected in our choice of venue.
-The Queen Elizabeth II Conference Centre is uniquely situated in the shadow of Big Ben, Westminster Abbey and the London Eye.
-The welcome reception will take place at the conference centre and the Congress Banquet will be held at the magnificent Natural History Museum, a unique, historic venue in the heart of London.
+The Queen Elizabeth II Conference Centre is uniquely situated in the shadow of Big Ben and Westminster Abbey.
+The welcome reception will take place at the Conference Centre and the Congress Dinner will be held at the magnificent Natural History Museum, a unique, historic venue in the heart of London.

 Follow us on Twitter